stephenjlovell/gopher_check/readme.md

       - their stop square is not defended by a friendly pawn

 - Pawn hash table - Evaluation features that depend only on the location of each side's pawns are cached in a special pawn hash table.

+## Contributing

+Pull requests are welcome!
+To contribute to GopherCheck, you'll need to do the following:

+- Make sure you have Go (>= 1.7.0) installed.
+- Install a UCI-compatible chess GUI such as [Arena Chess](http://www.playwitharena.com/ "Arena Chess") or [Scid vs. PC](http://scidvspc.sourceforge.net/ "Scid vs. PC").
+- Fork this repo.
+- Run ```go install``` and ```gopher_check --version``` to ensure GopherCheck installed correctly.
+- Hack on your changes from your forked repository.
+- Run tests frequently to make sure everything is still working:
+  - Run ```go test -run=TestPlayingStrength``` to benchmark GopherCheck's performance on your hardware.
+This takes about 10 minutes.
+  - Use your chess GUI to pit GopherCheck against other engines, or against older versions of GopherCheck.
+- Document the reasoning behind your changes along with any test results in your pull request.

+## License

+GopherCheck is available under the MIT License.